-Lysine and threonine are two of the essential amino acids that are absolutely necessary for collagen production.
+Lysine and threonine are two of the essential amino acids that are necessary for collagen production.
 The body doesn’t make these, so they must be obtained from the diet via such foods as meats, poultry, fish, eggs, wheat germ and beans, or nutritional supplements.

 Loss of collagen

 Now that we have covered the essentials of enabling your body to build its own collagen, here is a list of factors that contribute to lower levels of collagen and even its degradation.
-Degradation of collagen and deceleration of its production is amongst reasons behind thinning hair, slower hair growth and hair loss:
+Degradation of collagen and deceleration of its production are amongst reasons behind thinning hair, slower hair growth and hair loss: